The straight story

 Does he find it difficult to acknowledge his gay fans while making it absolutely clear that he is not one of them?

-“Not at all.
-I don’t feel that way at all.
-I’m a heterosexual, and that is the truth.
-I don’t feel anything in terms of not acknowledging or isolating or being prejudiced towards anything.
-I don’t care,” he says.
-“To me, whatever anyone — whether it’s religion, they’re sexual preference — it’s their choice.
+“I don’t feel that way at all.
+I’m a heterosexual.
+And that is the truth.
+I don’t feel anything in terms of not acknowledging or isolating or being prejudiced towards anybody," he says.
+“To me, whatever anyone — whether it’s religion, their sexual preference — it’s their choice.
 It’s personal.
 It’s their right.
-I don’t have anything to judge that at all.”
+I don’t have any reason to judge that at all.”

-While shaking hands with everyone at the end,I asked Cruise if he had any problems with being referred to as “gay friendly.”
+While shaking hands with everyone at the end,I asked Cruise if he had any problems with being referred to as “gay-friendly.”

 With that, he broke out his famed boisterous laugh and said, ”Absolutely not.
 You go right ahead.”

 Charles Ealy, assistant features editor for books, movies and the arts at the Austin American-Statesman, worked with Wuntch as film editor at The News.

 “He was a sweet and funny man and he loved movies more than anything else except for Mimi,” Ealy said.
 “I remember when he was going to interview Tom Cruise.
 There were all these restrictions about what you could or couldn’t ask, so Philip started out his interview with ‘So let me ask you all about your private life.’
 He was always being funny with people.”

 "Philip Wuntch, longtime film critic of the News, dies at 70."